What "Volume Crashed" Means at the Linux Level

 Image first, scan second.
 Running recovery tools directly on a degraded array can trigger additional reads that stress failing drives, cause rapid mechanical degradation of weak read/write heads, or provoke mdadm to attempt resync operations.
 For irreplaceable data, create write-blocked images of every drive using ddrescue before running photorec, testdisk, or any other scanning tool.
 Work from the images, not the source drives.

-Example: An admin runs photorec directly on /dev/md0 of a crashed 4-drive SHR array.
-The scan issues sequential reads across all surviving drives.
-Drive 2, which was already reporting SMART warnings, develops additional bad sectors under the sustained read load. mdadm kicks drive 2 from the array entirely.
-What was a single-drive degraded failure is now a double-drive failure.
+Mechanism: Running photorec directly on a live md device of a degraded SHR array issues sustained sequential reads across every surviving drive.
+A drive that is already reporting SMART warnings can develop additional bad sectors under that read load. mdadm then kicks the drive from the array entirely, and a single-drive degraded failure escalates to a double-drive failure.
+This is why imaging precedes scanning.

 Why Reinstalling DSM Destroys Your Data